-You also need to use several filters when extracting honey, with the most common being the 400 micron and the 600 micron filters.
+You also need to use several filters when extracting honey, with the most common being the 400-micron and the 600-micron filters.
 These should be used in combination so as to completely remove debris, tiny wax, and bee parts from the honey.
 Well-filtered honey looks very clear and attractive when kept in glass jars.

-An important point to also remember is to use food grade plastic buckets.
+An important point to also remember is to use food-grade plastic buckets.
 This will ensure the honey is not contaminated.
-Also keep the honey in tightly-sealed bottles to keep off moisture.
+Also, keep the honey in tightly-sealed bottles to keep off moisture.
 Honey is hygroscopic and that means it attracts moisture from the air.

-This is an important step in the honey selling chain.
+This is an important step in the honey-selling chain.
 The kind of bottles used can make or break your business.
 Clear containers are highly recommended since honey looks attractive in them.
 Glass bottles are best suited.

-Local regulations also dictate what should be or not used for honey bottling and storage.
+Local regulations also dictate what should be or not be used for honey bottling and storage.
 So ensure you read through the regulations.